DevScholar/rust-for-js-devs/src/language/documentation-comments.md

 class MyClass {}
 ```

-In Rust [doc comments] provide the equivalent to C# documentation comments.
+In Rust [doc comments] provide the equivalent to JSDoc documentation comments.
 Documentation comments in Rust use Markdown syntax. [`rustdoc`][rustdoc] is the
 documentation compiler for Rust code and is usually invoked through [`cargo
 doc`][cargo doc], which compiles the comments into documentation.
 For example: